neyer/respect/README.md

 Person 3's explicit respect vector is `[-0.3 0.2 0. ]`, and their implied respect vector is `[-0.26 0.2 0.04]`.
 The dot product of these two is 0.118.
 Dividng by the magnitude of Person 3's explicit vector (0.361), we get a total soundness of 0.327.

 The person here with the lowest soundness is Person 2 - that is because person 2 respects someone (Person 3), who disrespects Person 1, someone respected by Person 2.
-If Preson 2 wishes to improve their soundness score, they can do any combination of the following:
+If Person 2 wishes to improve their soundness score, they can do any combination of the following:

    * Pick sides, and drop respect for either Person 1 or Person 3.
    * Lower respect for both Person 1 and Person 3